Leeseo: Endorsements

 On August 18, 2023, Leeseo was chosen as a model for The North Face, an American outdoor brand.
 She was chosen for her youthful and healthy energy, as well as her luxurious yet unique charms, which matched the brand's image.
 In August 2025, Leeseo was selected as the brand model for the beauty and skincare brand The Saem.
+In December 2025, she became the brand model for National Geographic Apparel, participating in its "School in Style" campaign.
+In June 2026, Leeseo was chosen as the new global muse for the Korean cosmetic brand LIZDA.